googleforgames/agones/examples/unity-simple/README.md

 ### Building a Server
 * Open this folder with UnityEditor.
-* Hit a `Build Tool/Build Server` menu item in the menu bar.
+* Click on the `Build Tool/Build Server` menu item in the menu bar.
   * The Builds are created in a `Builds/Server` Folder.

 ### Building a Docker Image and Running it